andrearomagnoli/elasticsearch-ingest-xml/README.md

 ## Bugs & TODO

+* There is a bug reading the name of a node while visiting the tree
 * Define a custom char to separate each field of the path.
 Now it is `-` (please note that `.` returns error) and `@` for attributes